-1. Australia is one of the lucky countries that has a free national screening program
+1. Australia has a free national screening program

-4. People are more likely to complete the test if encouraged by friends and family
+4. Your loved ones are more likely to complete the test if you encourage them.

-This means that even if you're not aged 50-74, you can help by telling your friends and family to complete the home test kit- they might just need a gentle nudge and it could save their life!
+Now you know how important bowel cancer screening is, you can help spread the word and encourage your eligible friends and family to complete the test kit.
+They might just need a gentle nudge and it could save their life!

 - To find out more about bowel cancer screening visit the Cancer Council Bowel Screening website.